hh859/online-diary/README.md

  - Responsive design accessibility across different platforms

 ## User Stories:
- - I want to navigate through the site easily
+ - As a user, I want to navigate through the site easily
- - I want to record my entries
+ - As a user, I want to record my entries
- - I want to be able to see existing entries
+ - As a user, I want to be able to see existing entries
- - I want to have a reminder set to my entry
+ - As a user, I want to have a reminder set to my entry
- - I want to have a visual display of all available categories
+ - As a user, I want to have a visual display of all available categories

 ## Design and Development
-Here is a hand-written design idea for the project.
+- Here is a hand-written design idea for the project.
  ![alt text](https://github.com/hh859/online-diary/blob/main/static/images/layout-design.jpeg)

 ## Site Structure